 - Simone Salotti (since 2018): RHOMOLO project coordinator and modeller.
 Main fields of interest: Applied Macroeconomics, Fiscal Policy, and Regional Economics.
 Simone has a PhD and a MSc in Economics from the University of Siena, Italy.
 Prior to coming to the JRC, he worked at the University of Firenze (Italy), the National University of Ireland Galway (Ireland), and Oxford Brookes University (UK).

 - Pietro Santoleri(since 2022): REMO economist.
 Main fields of interest: Innovation, Firm Dynamics, Entrepreneurship, and Policy Evaluation.
 Pietro holds a BSc in Political Science from the University of Bologna, a MSc in International Economics and Development from the Complutense University of Madrid.
 He earned a PhD in Economics jointly from Sant’Anna School of Advanced Studies and Paris I Pantheon-Sorbonne in 2019.
 Before joining the JRC, he has worked for the United Nations (Chile), and acted as a consultant for the OECD and the Bank of Italy.

 - Yevgenyia Shevtsova (since 2019): REMO economist.
 Main fields of interest: International Economics, Applied Econometrics, and Economics of Innovation.
 Yevgenyia holds a PhD in Economics from Heriot-Watt University and a MSc in Economics from Kyiv School of Economics.
 Prior to joining the JRC in 2019, she worked at the University of Liverpool, Joint Vienna Institute, and the University of York.

-The TEDAM team is part of the Knowledge for Finance, Innovation and Growth Unit of the Growth & Innovation Directorate in the Joint Research Centre (in short, JRC.B.7), located in Seville, Spain.
+The TEDAM team is part of the Innovation Policies and Economic Impact Unit (JRC.B.7) of the Fair and Sustainable Economy Directorate in the Joint Research Centre, located in Seville, Spain.